valveteam/documentation/submodules/flow_control_module.md

 ### Refining Our Design
 The design and implementation produced worked well for our purposes.
 If the board were to be redesigned for the final product, the following changes would be made:

-- Only use a single H-Bridge.
+- **Ditch the H-Bridge!** Even the cheaper H-Bridge above can cost about £3.00.
+The key advantage with a H-Bridge is bi-directional control but this is not advantageous.
+This could be replaced with a MOSFET and protection diode which can reduce to the cost to about 40p.
+There is good documentation and resources for this online e.g. [this StackExchange article](https://electronics.stackexchange.com/questions/244217/mosfet-as-a-switch-to-control-12-solenoid-valves-using-arduino) is exactly the use case here.

 - Change the `L298P` package used; the surface mount package used (`PowerSO20`) was difficult to solder (due to the ground plane).
 A through-hole package can be found and is cheaper (e.g. [here](https://uk.rs-online.com/web/p/motor-driver-ics/3706953/)).

 - The main board can be incorporated into the main control module board since the solenoid valve is operated at a distance using wires.
 This reduces the amount of wiring involved and could reduce the overall PCB size, decreasing the cost of manufacturing PCBs.

 - Decrease the PCB size as much as possible.
-If the entire PCB is to be replaced if faulty, accessible pins is less of a concern.
+If the entire PCB is to be replaced if faulty, keeping pins accessible is less of a concern.

 - Include a voltage regulator which steps down the high-voltage rail.
 It is easy to reduce the power consumption by a significant amount by actuating the valve using 6V rather than 12V.
 However, in choosing the amount of voltage to step down to, the voltage lost due to the H-Bridge must be taken into account (as the voltage across the valve terminals must be sufficiently large to actuate the valve).
-For example, if the `L298P` is to be used, a 8V power voltage regulator is an appropriate and is not too expensive (e.g. around £1.10 [here](http://uk.farnell.com/rohm/ba08cc0wfp-e2/ldo-fixed-8v-1a-to-252-5/dp/2342866?st=power%20voltage%20regulator)).
-Since the valve will be controled quite slowly (SEE HERE), the decrease in response time is not a significant problem.
+For example, if the `L298P` is to be used, an 8V power voltage regulator is appropriate and is not too expensive (e.g. around £1.10 [here](http://uk.farnell.com/rohm/ba08cc0wfp-e2/ldo-fixed-8v-1a-to-252-5/dp/2342866?st=power%20voltage%20regulator)).
+Since the valve will be controlled quite slowly, the decrease in response time is not a significant problem.

 ### Choosing Your Own Components
 For this submodule, there are two main components to be chosen.
 This section will give brief guidelines as to how to choose each of the components.